 Pipeline Co-Chair: Catherine Gutierrez

 Catherine Gutierrez is a first-year medical student in the New Pathway track at Harvard Medical School.
 She was born and raised in Queens, NY and later moved to Orlando, FL where she studied Biotechnology and Molecular Biology and Microbiology at the University of Central Florida.
 Prior to medical school Catherine was deeply invested in public health projects oriented around health care within under-served communities, and is passionate about targeting disease and treatment methods surrounding children.
 In the past she has worked with children living with HIV, cancer, neurological disorders and biliary atresia and will continue to participate in programs structured around educating communities regarding HIV/AIDS and prevention of disease.
 In her free time, Catherine enjoys singing for the a cappella group at HMS, reading and writing, and escaping to East Boston for delicious Colombian food.

-Social Chair: Mary Morales
+Internal Relations Chair: Mary Morales